-Loans for business purposes (for example, a loan to s leisure purposes (such as a vacation home or investme purposes (for example, a loan to purchase a home) Loss-mitigation transactions, such as loan modificatio lieu transactions, if they are credit transactions covere Loans secured by mobile or manufactured Implementation Tip: Plan to update homes Implementation Tip: Plan to update your Regulation B appraisal notice for first- Reverse mortgages lien transactions.
-Once the ECOA Valuations 200.0200 200.000 Rule takes effect, the Regulation B appraisal notice also will no longer be required for notice also will no longer be required for second-lien or other subordinate-lien transactions.
-The text of a sample notice is in

-Appendix C, Form C-9.
+☐ Loans for business purposes (for example, a loan to start a business), investment or leisure purposes (such as a vacation home or invoconsumer purposes (for example, a loan to purchase / Loss-mitigation transactions, such as loan modificat lieu transactions, if they are credit transactions cover Loans secured by mobile or manufactured homes Implementation Tip: Plan to update your Regulation B appraisal notice for first- Reverse mortgages lien transactions.
+Once the ECOA Valuations Rule takes effect, the Regulation B appraisal Time-share loans if they are credit transactions covered by Regulation B (and if, as in each of the above examples, they are secured by a first notice also will no longer be required for second-lien or other subordinate-lien transactions.
+The text of a sample notice is in Appendix C, Form C-9.